SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/OptionalChaining.rst

 Defining Model Classes for Optional Chaining
 --------------------------------------------

-You can use optional chaining with multi-level calls to properties, methods, and subscripts.
+You can use optional chaining with calls to properties, methods, and subscripts that are more than one level deep.
 This enables you to use optional chaining to drill down into sub-properties within complex models of interrelated types, and to check whether it is possible to access properties, methods, and subscripts on those sub-properties.

-The code snippets below define four model classes for use in several subsequent examples of optional chaining.
+The code snippets below define four model classes for use in several subsequent examples, including examples of multi-level optional chaining.
 These classes expand upon the ``Person`` and ``Residence`` model from above by adding a ``Room`` and ``Address`` class, with associated properties, methods, and subscripts.